Almudena de Arteaga, 20th Duchess of the Infantado: Biography

 She was born in Madrid on 25 June 1967, the city where she currently resides with her husband and two daughters.
 She has a degree in law from the Complutense University of Madrid and a diploma in Genealogy, Heraldry and Nobility from the Salazar y Castro Institute.

 She practiced law for six years, specializing in Civil and Labor Law.
 She worked as a documentary filmmaker on the books La insigne Orden del Toisón de Oro and La Orden Real de España, a historical essay.
 In 1997 she published her first novel La Princesa de Éboli.
 After the success obtained, she left the practice of Law to dedicate herself exclusively to literature.
 Twenty works of different genres followed this first novel.

 Recognized by critics as one of the most outstanding current historical novel writers, her books have reached the bestseller lists for more than four months, with numerous reissues and have been translated into several languages.
 Premio de Novela Histórica Alfonso X El Sabio 2004 (Alfonso X El Sabio Historical Novel Award) 2004 with María de Molina.
 Tres coronas medievales.
 In March 2012, she was awarded the 19th Premio Azorín de Novela (Azorín Prize for Best Novel) for her work Capricho, a historical tour with intrigue through 19th century Madrid.

 Currently she continues to write, lecture in literary and historical forums and collaborate as a columnist in national newspapers and magazines.

-On 25 September 2024, Le Monde reported that she won a court case to regain control of a park enjoyed by the local population in Duque de Infantado park, in Manzanares el Real, Spain.
+On 25 September 2024, Le Monde reported that she had won a court case to regain control of a park enjoyed by the local population in Duque de Infantado park, in Manzanares el Real, Spain.
 The park had been deeded by her grandfather to the municipality in 1975, the year of the death of the dictator Francisco Franco, in a bid to win the sympathy of local residents.